 What is Digital Advertising?

-Digital Advertising is a medium of internet marketing that uses any form of online ads to deliver marketing messages including, but not limited to display and video adverts, paid search and social ads, and sponsored blogposts to a brand’s consumers.
+Digital Advertising is a medium of digital marketing that uses any form of digital ads to deliver marketing messages including, but not limited to display and video adverts, paid search, mobile, and social ads to a brand’s target audience.

 In a 2017 survey done by KPMG, the online global ecommerce area is now valued at USD$1.9trillion.
 The average number of online transaction per person, per year in Asia is 22.1.
 To stand out in such a saturated market, digital advertising is one of the most efficient techniques.
 There are many efficient techniques to drive traffic and generate leads.
 However, without careful planning and evaluation, it may not be cost-effective.
 Without a strategy to manage KPI and optimise deliverables, falling short of business objectives is inevitable.